classgraph/classgraph/classgraph-vfs/README.md

 the `Vfs` releases all of them and closes every root it handed out, so a `Vfs` belongs in a try-with-resources block, as it is in every example below.

+It can also list what it has open: a `Vfs` is `Iterable<VfsRoot>`, just as a `VfsRoot` is `Iterable<VfsEntry>`, and iterating it visits the roots that are currently open, sorted by path.
+Each root is reported once, however many paths it was opened by, and a root that has been closed, or that was read from a stream or a byte array rather than opened from a path, is not among them.

 A `VfsRoot` is `AutoCloseable` too, but closing one only drops that root: its entries and its `FileSystem` view stop working, and opening the same path again builds a fresh root.
 The jarfile behind it stays open, because other roots may be reading the same jarfile.
 Only the `Vfs` releases